Aayusha2055/sheenycare/_posts/2020-09-16-cerave-hydrating-facial-cleanser.md

 It provides up to 24 hours of hydration.
 Most importantly, it is also great for a sensitive skin!
 Seriously, so what else are we looking for?

-# Why should you opt for CeraVe Hydrating Facial Cleanser?
+# Why should you opt for <a href="https://www.cerave.com/skincare/cleansers/hydrating-facial-cleanser" rel="nofollow" target="_blank">CeraVe Hydrating Facial Cleanser</a>?

 # Active Ingredients:
  The CeraVe Hydrating Facial Cleanser product label for key active ingredients are salicylic acid, hyaluronic acid and ceramides.